The Worst LinkedIn Advice I’ve Ever Seen!

 By Nick Nichols

-In this Upstart article, the author claims that “LinkedIn just made it super-simple to win new business.”
+In a Biz Journals Upstart article (that has since been archived behind password protection), the author claims that “LinkedIn just made it super-simple to win new business.”

 The article contends that LinkedIn’s new “ProFinder” feature makes LinkedIn “serious about moving beyond its core use as a full-time job-seeking / hiring platform.”
 ProFinder is a service that purports to match freelance providers with clients needing their help.
 This is LinkedIn’s response to sites like Upwork and other freelance matching services and its desire to be a player in “The Gig Economy.”